paulocerez/2docs/README.md

 ## Possible contributions

 - Crawling service: Currently using FireCrawl Cloud as a 3rd-party library for crawling the API references -> Small vendor-lock-in + DOS risks (and high costs)

+## Feedback? ✨

+For any feedback or suggestions, 💌 me here: paulo.ramirez@code.berlin